Migreeni ja siihen liittyvät sairausverkostot

 Migraine and related disease networks

-Methods and materials
+Methods and Data

-Diagnoses of migraine patients
+Diagnoses of Migraine Patients

-• Migraine patients had on average 1.7 times more diagnoses than controls.
+• Migraine patients had, on average, 1.7 times more diagnoses than controls.

 • Migraine patients had 9 disease groups, controls had 6.